sqall01/lightweight-push/README.md

 ```

+In order to receive the messages on your Android devices, you have to install the [alertR Android App](https://play.google.com/store/apps/details?id=de.alertr.alertralarmnotification).
 The App settings screen looks like the following:

 ![Android App Settings](pics/android_app_settings.jpg)